 “For example, it has the arrangement to sell all of its products to the Union of Health Care Workers as a buying club of 1.2 million members.”

-And this is apparently a cannabis company, though apparently Siegel thinks they’ll have a “running start” on developing its own magic molecule medicines because of their established distribution.
+And this is apparently a cannabis company, though we’re told Siegel thinks they’ll have a “running start” on developing its own magic molecule medicines because of their established distribution.
 So who is it?
 One final clue…

 “Though it’s still a small, young firm by most standards, over the last two years, it’s blown past the S&P 500 by almost 800%!”